mvrdevelopment/spec/mvr-spec.md

 Each client shall have a SRV and  A and/or AAAA record.

 When a MVR-xchange client wants to join a MVR-xchange group, he just needs to register the service and sub service, and send an `MVR_JOIN` message to the other stations that register this sub service name.
-When a MVR-xchange client wants to create a MVR-xchange group, he just needs to register a service name which is currently not in use and wait for other clients to join.
+When a MVR-xchange client wants to create a MVR-xchange group, he just needs to register a service name which is currently not in use and wait for other MVR-xchange client to join.

-You can upgrade a Local Network mode MVR-xchange group to use the Websocket mode with sending them a `MVR_NEW_SESSION_HOST` message providing the URL of the new service.
+You can upgrade a Local Network Mode MVR-xchange group to use the WebSocket Mode with sending them a `MVR_NEW_SESSION_HOST` message providing the URL of the new service.

-## Websocket Mode of protocol
+## WebSocket Mode of protocol

-The Websocket mode allows users to create a routable service for the MVR-xchange.
+The WebSocket Mode allows users to create a routable service for the MVR-xchange.
 Discovery works with the normal DNS and the service name needs to a valid URL that can be resolved by the DNS server.

 The DNS entry should point to the IP of the service running the websocket server.
-Clients that want to join this MVR-xchange Group need to connect with a web socket client (RFC 6455 — The WebSocket Protocol).
+MVR-xchange clients that want to join this MVR-xchange Group need to connect with a web socket client (RFC 6455 — The WebSocket Protocol).

 ## Packet definition

 All the packages define their payload, unless otherwise stated, as JSON documents (ISO/IEC 21778:2017).

-When in Websocket Mode, all message should be send as text unless otherwise defined.
+When in WebSocket Mode, all message should be send as text unless otherwise defined.

 When in Local Network Mode, all messages are send via TCP directly to the client.
 The packet is encoded the following way: